hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 I believe if someone really needs it they can maintain their own fork.

 [10:31:52](#PWlvUVGXNdO_3W1xG4HuerSAZDqfE7u29DZaIJyyQsA) <Sergey_Vladivostok_gitlab (Sergey Vladivostok)>:
 @rebolek Are there separate "core" and "view" versions of Red?
 The one that downloading from red-lang.org gives an error.
-D3d11.dll I shoved (ver 7.0.6002.18107 work in XP), but what to do with msvcrt.dll I don‚Äôt know Ì†ΩÌ∏ü  About fork - not everyone can make their own clothes from wool, their medicines from herbs, their own fork of the programming language from source :) Although the presence of such a possibility is a huge plus.
+D3d11.dll I shoved (ver 7.0.6002.18107 work in XP), but what to do with msvcrt.dll I don‚Äôt know üòü  About fork - not everyone can make their own clothes from wool, their medicines from herbs, their own fork of the programming language from source :) Although the presence of such a possibility is a huge plus.

  @pekr if "closed", then "closed".
 For now, I'm using the old version.